6 Day Komodo Kayak Insight

 Australian citizens and citizens of the United Kingdom do not require a visa on arrival.
 They are entitled to a free entry visa stamp for tourist purposes which is valid up to 30 days but can not be extended.

-Day 5: Sebayor Kecil - Kanawa - Labuan Bajo - Bali/Jakarta (B,L)
+Day 5: Sebayur Kecil - Kanawa - Labuan Bajo - Bali/Jakarta (B,L)

-Note: This itinerary can vary due to local conditions and strength of kayaking team.
-Days can be shortened or lengthened depending on many factors.
+Note: This itinerary is indicative and may change due to local conditions and the strength of kayaking team.

 The itinerary commencing and finishing point is optional either from Bali or Jakarta however you must depart from your point of origin.
 If this differs from your plans, please contact our office directly.